PLC Ladder Programming Training Course

 CANoe for CAN Compact Training

-28 HoursCANoe is a comprehensive software tool developed by Vector that supports the development, testing, and analysis of in-vehicle networks and ECUs, particularly those utilizing the CAN (Controller Area Network) protocol.
+28 HoursCANoe is a comprehensive software tool developed by Vector that is utilized for the development, testing, and analysis of in-vehicle networks and ECUs, particularly those employing the CAN (Controller Area Network) protocol.

-This instructor-led, live training (online or onsite) is designed for government automotive engineers and testers at beginner to intermediate levels who wish to utilize CANoe to simulate, test, and analyze CAN-based communication systems.
+This instructor-led, live training (online or onsite) is designed for government and industry professionals, including beginner to intermediate level automotive engineers and testers, who seek to use CANoe to simulate, test, and analyze CAN-based communication systems.

 By the end of this training, participants will be able to:

-- Install and configure CANoe and its components for government use
+- Install and configure CANoe and its components for government and industry applications

 - Understand the fundamentals of the CAN protocol and message framing